Food veggies on display at a night market in Khon Kaen, Isaan, Thailand

 If you’re on the road or living in a new place, eating well is typically more challenging.

 No matter where I roam on this vast earth, horrible food is in my perimeter.
 When living in new places, setting rules and following them are more challenging.
-Just as I finished eating before 4 pm today, I made a pact with myself: No food, only water, until 10 am tomorrow.
+Just as I finished eating before 4 p.m. today, I made a pact with myself: No food, only water, until 10 am tomorrow.

 I should be doing intermittent fasting on most days.
-I just need to set the intention then the rule, while leaving space for imperfection.
+I just need to set the intention, then the rule, while leaving space for imperfection.

-Generally speaking, Colombian street food is not healthy.
-Instead, I make it a point to go inside a restaurant and order a set vegano meal.
-Most places will do vegan or vegetarian with eggs, especially in a tourist area.
-A set lunch will typically come with a hearty soup, plantains, beans, salad and a form of flesh which you can easily say no to and replace with eggs, huevos or maybe more salad in lieu of the meat.
+A set lunch typically comes with a hearty soup, plantains, beans, salad and a form of flesh which you can easily say no to and replace with eggs (huevos), or maybe more salad in lieu of the meat.
 Sometimes the charge will be a little bit less.
 Just say:

 Soy vegano/vegetariano.